Utterly ruthless, Carmine "Lilo" Galante became best known for masterminding the heroin trade and the grisly gangland execution that took him down.

 Even after a 1977 New York Times exposé detailing his rise as a Mafia don and an FBI target, Galante was so confident in his power that he did not bother to carry a gun.
 He remarked to a journalist, “No one will ever kill me — they wouldn’t dare.
 If they want to call me boss of bosses, that’s all right.
 Between you and me, all I do is grow tomatoes.”

 The Commission decided that Galante had to go and ordered his execution.
 It is even reported that Joe Bonanno consented.

 Lunch At Joe And Mary’s

-On Thursday, July 12, 1979, Carmine Galante visited Joe & Mary’s, an Italian restaurant on Knickerbocker Avenue in Brooklyn’s Bushwick neighborhood, which was owned by his friend Giuseppe Turano.
-He dined with Turano in the sunlit garden patio out back, with no guns in sight.
+On Thursday, July 12, 1979, Carmine Galante visited Joe & Mary’s, an Italian restaurant on Knickerbocker Avenue in Brooklyn’s Bushwick neighborhood that was owned by his friend Giuseppe Turano.
+He dined with Turano in the sunlit garden patio with no guns in sight.

 Turano and Coppola were both shot in the head and died.
 Amato and Bonventre were unharmed – they were suspected to have abetted the assassination.

 The New York Post ran a front-page photo of the grisly scene: Galante splayed dead with his last cigar hanging from his mouth.

 Above the photo was a single word: “GREED!”